Malick-Taky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4- The script 4-lastlines in the file displays the last 10 lines of /etc/passwd.

 5- The script 5-firstlines in the file displays the first 10 lines of /etc/passwd.

+6- The script 6-third-line displays the third line of the file iacta.